-Marcus D. Hanwell is a Technical Leader in the Scientific Computing group at Kitware, Inc. He leads the Open Chemistry project, which focuses on developing open-source tools to for chemistry, bioinformatics, and materials science research.
-He completed an experimental PhD in Physics at the University of Sheffield, a Google Summer of Code developing Avogadro and Kalzium, and a postdoctoral fellowship combining experimental and computational chemistry at the University of Pittsburgh before moving to Kitware, Inc. in late 2009.
+Marcus D. Hanwell is a Technical Leader at Kitware.
+He leads the Open Chemistry project, which focuses on developing open source tools to for chemistry, bioinformatics, and materials science research.
+He completed a Ph.D. in Physics at the University of Sheffield, a Google Summer of Code developing Avogadro and Kalzium, and a postdoctoral fellowship combining experimental and computational chemistry at the University of Pittsburgh before moving to Kitware in 2009.
 He is a member of the Blue Obelisk, blogs, is @mhanwell on Twitter, and is active on Google+ .
-He has also written several guest posts for opensource.com and the Kitware Source.
-He is passionate about open science, open source and making sense of increasingly large scientific data to understand the world around us.
+He has also written several guest posts for opensource.com and the Kitware blog.
+He is passionate about open science, open source, and making sense of increasingly complex scientific data to understand the world around us.

 Dr. Hanwell has played a key role in developing new development workflows as Kitware’s open source projects moved to Git, worked on Gerrit code review integration, CDash@Home cloud-based testing with Gerrit code review, and contributed to next generation build systems in the VTK, ITK, and Open Chemistry projects.
 He has been awarded multiple Phase I and Phase II SBIR projects with ERDC, DOE, and AFRL to further develop open source tools for computational chemistry, materials science, materials tomography, and multiscale modeling.
 He has taken part in international collaborations to establish open standards for data exchange in these areas.